unitaryfund/mitiq/docs/source/guide/guide-executors.rst

   1. ``Cirq`` ``Circuits`` that use  ``Cirq`` ``GridQubit`` instances
   2. Unitary circuits only, so non-unitary errors need to use Monte Carlo

-Despite this latter limitation, there is a crossover point where Monte Carlo using Tensorflow evaluates faster than the exact density matrix simulation using ``circ``.
+Despite this latter limitation, there is a crossover point where Monte Carlo using Tensorflow evaluates faster than the exact density matrix simulation using ``Cirq``.

 Below is an example to use TensorFlow Quantum to simulate a bit-flip channel: